dburriss/dburriss.github.io/_posts/2018-10-13-functional-modeling.md

 ## Conclusion

-In this post we went into a little more detail of what code may look like if we started modeling the flow of events throw time even within small the use-cases.
+In this post we went into a little more detail of what code may look like if we started modeling the flow of events through time even within small the use-cases.
 We looked briefly at what this could look like and reasons it might be worth trying.
 The keys to implementing this well is to;

 1. Chain steps at a single abstraction level that make sense, allowing developers to dive only to the depth needed to understand what is needed
 1. Instead of trying to come up with an abstraction that captures every state, model the states between transitions